toniebox-reverse-engineering/toniebox-reverse-engineering.github.io/content/docs/tools/teddyCloud/test-troubleshooting.md

 Alternativly you may use a reverse proxy like nginx or traefik between teddyCloud and your box.
 This is not supported, teddyCloud needs its own dedicated IP address.

+Check also if the port 443 on your teddyCloud instance is reachable.
+Is the port active in docker and firewall doesn't block it?

 Example log output:
 ```
 INFO |server.c:0574:server_init()| 1 open HTTPS connections